Departamento-TI/cenabast-tienda/docs/docs/2_Store Project/development-functionalities/sale-channels.md

 The `current_store_finder` dependancy was modified to use a custom finder class.
 The original finder detects the Store based on the URL.
 Our Store Finder will work based on the current user preferences.

-Each user now has a `current_store` and a set of `availiable_stores`.
-The user is able to switch between stores amongst its enabled ones (only the `availiable_stores`).
+Each user now has a `current_store` and a set of `available_stores`.
+The user is able to switch between stores amongst its enabled ones (only the `available_stores`).
 The behaviour of toggling, setting and reading the current store was defined using a concern (`Cenabast::Spree::User::StorePreference`).

 Admin users by default have all the stores enabled.